Regularity Priors for the Linear Atomic Cluster Expansion: Results

 \subsection{Aspirin}

-The effect of applying the Gaussian regularity prior was also tested on ACE potentials fit to Aspirin molecular dynamics trajectories from the rMD17 dataset \cite{christensen2020role}.
+The effect of applying the Gaussian regularity prior was also tested on ACE potentials fit to Aspirin \ac{MD} trajectories from the rMD17 dataset \cite{christensen2020role}.
 This data was chosen as it relates to an organic molecule and contains multiple chemical element, both in contrast with the single-element condensed-phased Silicon dataset.
 In SOAP-GAP potentials it is customary to specify a different value of $\sigma$ for each element, with larger values used for larger elements.
-Here, as the scaling of the basis functions $\gamma_{nl}$ depends on $\sigma/r_\mathrm{cut}$, see Equation \ref{eq:exp_reg}, and we choose to scale both $\sigma$ and the cutoff $r_\mathrm{cut}$ in the same way for different element-pairs, $\gamma_{nl}$ has no element dependence.
+Here, $\gamma_{nl}$ has no element dependence as the scaling of the basis functions $\gamma_{nl}$ depends on $\sigma/r_\mathrm{cut}$, see Equation \ref{eq:exp_reg}, and we choose to scale both $\sigma$ and the cutoff $r_\mathrm{cut}$ in the same way for different element-pairs.
 A convenient consequence of this is that a single value of $\sigma$, combined with the default scaling based on tabulated covalent radii, specifies the regularity prior completely.
-In practice, $\gamma_{nl}$ is computed using the largest cutoff present for any element-pair, so the specified value of $\sigma$ corresponds to this cutoff and the effective sigma for all other element-pairs is reduced accordingly.
+In practice, $\gamma_{nl}$ is computed using the largest cutoff present for any element-pair, so the specified value of $\sigma$ corresponds to this cutoff and the effective $\sigma$ for all other element-pairs is reduced accordingly.